 - Mix and match, sparkling and still wines

 - Served with English wine

-This itinerary is subject to change as the cellar door tour may also go to either Kent, Sussex, or Surrey/Hampshire as we are only dropping in to taste at the wine bar.
+This itinerary is subject to change as the cellar door tour may also go to either Kent, Sussex, or a combination of the two.
 See more vineyards, taste more wine.